arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 3. Assign the right network credentials to your devices,
 4. Build a dashboard with the right widgets.

 ***Note: The process may take up to 5 minutes.
-Remind students not to unplug the device during this step or close their laptops during the import process.***
+Do not unplug the device during this step or close the laptop during the import process.***

 For troubleshooting, we recommend to read this article from our Help Center: